Active particle in a very thin interfacial droplet

-Most studies to date have focused on the behavior of active particles confined in three-dimensional droplets, where low interfacial tension can lead to deformation by local mechanical pressure~\cite{adkins_dynamics_2022}, or where the active particles maintain shape stability through activity~\cite{xie_activity_2022}.
-However, the physical mechanisms underlying the interplay between activity and interfacial effects remain poorly understood.
-Thin films, thin droplets on substrates~\cite{Trinschek2020}, and interfaces~\cite{ash2012wetting,aveyard1999size} provide simplified yet representative systems to explore these questions.
-Such geometries could help clarify the roles of interfacial tension, active forces, and strong confinement in shaping particle behavior.
+Most studies to date have focused on the behavior of active particles and their mobility in bulk fluids; a few studies have also addressed this issue at single interfaces.
+However, the physical mechanisms underlying the interplay between activity and interfacial effects, in particular interfacial deformation as may occur when strong confinement is present, remain poorly understood.
+Thin films~\cite{Wu2000,Sokolov2009,Mathijssen2016,Sankararaman2009}, thin droplets on substrates~\cite{Trinschek2020}, and interfaces~\cite{ash2012wetting,aveyard1999size} provide simplified yet representative systems to explore these questions.
+Such geometries could help clarify the roles of interfacial tension, active forces, and strong confinement and deformation in shaping particle behavior.

-In this Letter, we study the dynamic behaviors of a light-driven Janus particle (JP) strongly confined in a very thin, lens-like oil droplet at an air--water interface.
+In this Letter, we study the dynamic behavior of a light-driven Janus particle (JP) strongly confined in a very thin, lens-like oil droplet at an air--water interface.
 Our main observation is that Marangoni-driven fast JP motions exhibit diverse temporal features depending strongly on the droplet geometry confining the particle.
-We show that the underlying mechanisms governing the particle trajectories arise from the dynamic coupling between the JP motions and the droplet thickness profile, clarifying the role of capillary confinement in setting active particle trajectories and motions.
+We show that the underlying mechanisms governing the particle trajectories arise from the dynamic coupling between the JP motions and the droplet deformation, clarifying the role of capillary confinement in setting active particle trajectories and motions.